 On August 25, 2014, the Company filed a complaint in the Supreme Court of the State of New York in Nassau County against Wall Street Relations, Inc. ("WSR").
-On March 20, 2014, the Company entered into a consulting agreement (the "Consulting Agreement") with WSR, which was filed as Exhibit 10.3 to the Company's Current Report on Form 8-K filed on March 20, 2014.
+On March 20, 2014, the Company entered into a consulting agreement (the "Consulting Agreement") with WSR.
 Under the Consulting Agreement, WSR agreed to provide to the Company public relations, communications, advisory and consulting services for fees of \$500,000 (the "Fees").
 For the services to be rendered under the Consulting Agreement, the Company paid to WSR \$500,000 in cash.
 On June 20, 2014, the Company terminated the Consulting Agreement because the Company believed that WSR failed to perform its obligations under the Consulting Agreement.
 The Company therefore terminated the Consulting Agreement and demanded WSR's repayment of the Fees but to no avail.
 The Company's claim against WSR seeks, among other things, monetary damages of \$500,000 and interests, costs and attorney's fees.
 The Company's attorney's handling this case have recently resigned on March 23, 2016, and the Company is in the process of entering into an engagement with a new firm to pursue this lawsuit.
 There has been no activity since the lawsuit was filed.
 The Company intends to vigorously prosecute its claims against WSR.